makersacademy/taster2.0/readme.md

 Should we style it to make it pretty !?

-CSS Challenge - Make it pretty !
+Challenge 2 - Make it pretty !
 ================

 ### Section 1: Make the bridge !
 (15 min)